mathematic-inc/vscode-latex/README.md

 If a configuration file is not found within the directory of the current file, the resolution algorithm is as follows (in order):

 - Search the parent of the file.
-- Search the parent of the ... of the parent of the file until we are at the root.
+- Search each successive parent directory until reaching the root.

 Note the workspace is also searched at some point with the above resolution.